Azure/azure-powershell/src/EventHub/EventHub/help/Set-AzEventHubApplicationGroup.md

 ```

 ## DESCRIPTION
-Updates the application group resource.
+Updates an application group in a namespace.
 Cmdlet can be used to enable or disable application group connections and set throttling policies.

 ## EXAMPLES